 Changing spark plugs might be new territory for many drivers, and it’s not easy to know what to look for in a replacement.
 So, to make it easier, we’ve compiled a short list of the best spark plugs on the market, as well as some tips and general knowledge.

-The Best Spark Plugs Review
+Review Of The Best Spark Plugs

 Our top pick when considering quality and price is the Bosch Automotive 9652.
 It has a nice balance of specialized attention to detail and longevity, making it a great long-term choice for your car.